ivanbabko/goodrocket-css/README.md

 ### Components

 This is where the majority of the work happens after initial project set-up.
+Here we style recognisable pieces of UI (e.g. `.c-modal {}`).
 We still use only classes here, so the specificity doesn't increase.
-However, this layer is more explicit than the Objects layer because we style recognisable pieces of UI here (e.g. `.c-modal {}`).
+However, this layer is more explicit than the Objects layer because .
 We shouldn't find any selectors with a lower specificity than a class in this layer.
-At the same time, we should avoid increasing specificity by nesting, chaining, or qualifying the selectors.
-Aim to keep the specificity graph flat.
+At the same time, we should aim to keep the specificity graph flat.
+Avoid unnecessary nesting, chaining, or qualifying the selectors.

 **Note:** Component classes are prefixed with a `c-` to help us understand what these classes do when we look at the markup (e.g., `<a class="c-btn">`).